Online Bachelor of Science in Engineering Degree Programs

 Admission requirements for the program include official school transcripts and a cumulative grade point average of 2.7 or higher (for students transferring directly into the major with less than 45 transferable credits).
 Note that international applicants must take and submit scores for the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS).

-Students develop strong communication, problem-solving and teamwork skills.
-They work with the best technology to develop web apps, mobile apps, and software for many other systems, and ultimately learn how to have an impact on an organization.
+Students develop strong communication, problem-solving, and teamwork skills.
+They work with the best technology to develop web apps, mobile apps, and software for many other systems and ultimately learn how to have an impact on an organization.

 On successful completion of the program, graduates are well-equipped to take up roles such as computer systems analyst, user interface designer, video game designer, software testing engineer, computer systems administrator, software developer, and project manager.

-• Location: University Park, Pennsylvania
+• Location: University Park, PA

 • Expected Time to Completion: 48 months

 Arizona State University offers a bachelor of science in software engineering program through the Ira A. Fulton School of Engineering.
-The program is taught by experienced faculty members who have received top honours in their respective fields.
+The program is taught by experienced faculty members who have received top honors in their respective fields.

 Applicants to the program must have a minimum 1,210 SAT combined evidence-based reading and writing plus math score, a minimum 24 ACT combined score, or a 3.00 minimum ABOR GPA.
 Overall, they must show a minimum transfer GPA of 2.75, among other requirements.

 Students develop skills to engineer and design systems including electrical and mechanical components, and develop professional skills such as teamwork, communication, professionalism, and critical thinking.
 The program can open up various opportunities for graduates.
-They can take up roles such as a computer programmer, computer science professor, computer software quality engineer, electrical engineering professor, software developer, and software engineer.

-• Location: Tempe, Arizona
+• Location: Tempe, AZ

 • Expected Time to Completion: 48 months